allison-godfrey/allison-godfrey.github.io/_pages/contact.md

 ---
 title: Contact
 subtitle: Please reach our with any inquiries or comments.
 I'd love to hear from you!
-description: Former teacher and emerging data scientist: /images/demo/demo-portrait.jpg
+description: Former teacher and emerging data scientist
+featured_image: /images/demo/demo-portrait.jpg
 ---

 {% include contact-form.html %}